Frequently Asked Questions

 What is the start time?

-On the Sunday participants can start at any time from 6am-7am.
+On the Sunday, participants can start at any time from 6am-7am, so they are not assigned a specific start time.

 How do I get my race pack?

 How long do I need to train for?

 This is dependent on how much exercise you do currently.
-We will provide you with a 16 week training plan (for running or walking) and comprehensive training advice to ensure you are in the best possible shape.
+We provide you with a 20-week training plan for both running and walking, if you are taking part over 2 days or non-stop, or a 16-week plan for doing the one day option.
+You will also be provided with comprehensive training advice to ensure you are in the best possible shape.
 Other than that we recommend regular, consistent training – give yourself enough weeks to train but don’t overdo it!

 Is there an age limit?

 Participants must be aged 18 years or above by the start of the event to be allowed to enter the HEINEKEN Race to the Tower.

 Can I enter as part of a team?